A LITTLE ABOUT THE FARRIER

-After going back to school to complete a nine month certificate program with Walla Walla Community College Farrier Science Program, I developed a style of shoeing horses deeply rooted in traditions that have kept equines sound for thousands of years.
+After going back to school to complete a certificate program with Walla Walla Community College Farrier Science Program, I developed a style of shoeing horses deeply rooted in traditions that have kept equines sound for thousands of years.
 The opportunity to work with other horseshoers and barefoot trimmers has also greatly expanded my skills and knowledge.
-I've had the chance to work under top farriers who specialize in jumper and hunters, dressage horses, and gaited horse.
+I've had the chance to work under top farriers who specialize in jumpers and hunters, dressage horses, and gaited horse.
 Other mentors of mine include direct students of Bob Marshall, a member of the International Horseshoeing Hall of Fame.
 It’s a fascinating trade, and I feel blessed every time I can help bring the best out of a horse or owner.

 Shoes On Farrier Service LLC services all disciplines.
 To learn more about setting up an appointment, see the Faqs page.